 What strategies and systems will I use to increase revenue?

 Your marketing strategy is your biggest lever for increasing top-line revenue.
-When evaluating what changes you want to make to your marketing strategy for 2022, I recommend asking yourself the following questions:
+When evaluating what changes you want to make to your marketing strategy for the year, I recommend asking yourself the following questions:

 - How will I attract more patients?

 - Can I increase per patient revenue?

 - What’s my plan for reactivating past patients?

 As you answer these questions, consider: What goals do you want to achieve in each area?
 Which tools, systems and channels will you use?
 How much ROI can you expect from each strategy?